This article details Gideon’s early struggles with authority, accepting his commission, and points the individual to their anointing.

 held some portions of that territory.

-Jezreel Valley is in the region of Shechem (map center).
+Jezreel Valley is in the Shechem region (map center).

-Gideon was preceeded by the judge, Deborah, but now the enemy are at the gates once more, and a new judge must be raised to defeat their armies.
-The invading forces repeatedly stripped clean the nearby lands and left the fertile valley of Jezreel barren.
+The judge, Deborah, preceded Gideon, but now the enemy is at the gates once more, and for the sake of the people, a new judge must be raised to defeat their armies.
+The invading forces repeatedly stripped the nearby lands and left the fertile valley of Jezreel barren.
 A prophet (unnamed) arrives to remind Manasseh of their past greatness and chastises the population.
-Then, an angel appears before Gideon, and speaks, “The Lord is with thee, thou mighty man of valor” (6.12).
+Then, an angel appears before Gideon and speaks, “The Lord is with thee, thou mighty man of valor” (6.12).

 *